 Trim the livers of any connective tissue.
 Salt generously all over.

 Preheat a skillet until very hot.
 Drop a knob of butter into the pan and wait for it to melt and start to foam.
-Fry the chicken livers in batches for 1-2 minutes each side – you want them to be well browned on the outside but still pink in the middle (see photo in tips for geeks section).
+Fry the chicken livers in batches for 1-2 minutes each side – you want them to be well browned on the outside and cooked all the way through.
 Remove from pan and allow to cool.
 Deglaze the pan with a dash of sherry after each batch and pour out and reserve the flavourful liquid.

 When the final batch of livers is done, saute the shallots/onion with the thyme over a low heat until soft and slightly browned.
 Deglaze one last time with the rest of the sherry, add all the cream, any butter you haven’t used for frying and the mustard.
 Simmer over a low heat for 5 minutes, stirring occasionally to ensure it doesn’t catch on the bottom of the pan.
 Remove from heat.

 Put the livers in a blender or food processor along with their resting juices pour in the liquid slowly with the motor running.
 Puree until smooth.
 Force the pate through a fine sieve into a terrine dish or Kilner jar.
 Tap the dish/jar to get a smooth surface and put in the fridge overnight or until it sets.

 Optional: Heat the finishing butter until it melts and pour over the top of the set pate to a depth of a couple of millimetres.
 Arrange the bay leaves on top and refrigerate for 30 mins to set.

 Serve on hot buttered toast with pickled cucumbers

 “But chef,” you say “shopping for all those ingredients has made me hungry right now.
 I cannot wait for pate to set!”